 - Determine supportive measures available to the complainant that do not punish or penalize the person accused of the misconduct.

-- Provide a remedies-based resolution tailored to the circumstances that helps prevent the behavior from continuing and does not punish or penalize the person accused of the misconduct.
+- Provide a remedies-based resolution tailored to the circumstances to help prevent the behavior from continuing.

 - Provide targeted and/or broad-based educational programs or training.